Mi-Q/sipeed-cm5-fancontrol/README.md

-# CM5 Fan Controller
+# Sipeed CM5 Fan Controller

-This project provides a small Python daemon to control a CM5 fan on Raspberry Pi by mapping CPU temperature to PWM duty cycle.
+This project provides a small Python daemon to control the fan on a Sipeed CM5 module (Raspberry Pi) by mapping CPU temperature to PWM duty cycle.

 Key behavior:
 - Minimum fan duty is 25% by default (keeps idle temps ~35-45°C)